mjablons1/primes-to-sound/README.md

 ## What else could you do with it?

-Few ideas.
-For start, you can play with the window length and sampling rate just to hear the difference.
+For start, you can play with the window length and sampling rate (change in the pitch of the sound) just to hear the difference.

 Perhaps it would be interesting to smooth out the waveforms using some scipy filters.